 - (b) To review, propose, and consider recommendations to modify, add to, or delete components of degree requirements and curricula in support of the College’s Strategic Plan;

-- (c) To interface with members of academic disciplines before recommending policy changes, policies, or programs to the Faculty Assembly and the Dean of Faculty; and
+- (c) To interface with members of academic disciplines before recommending policy changes, policies, or programs to the Faculty Assembly and the Chief Academic Officer; and

 - (d) To review and recommend to the Faculty Assembly and the Dean of Faculty modifications, deletions, and/or additions to policies, programs, and/or course descriptions.